Kamrulhossainm/digital-clock/README.md

 # digital-clock
-Digital clock with html css javascript
+Digital clock with HTML CSS javascript

+this code for practice javascript